Julius Sumerauer

 Julius Sumerauer (born 12 February 2001) is a cricketer who plays for Jersey.

+Career

 In May 2019, he was named in Jersey's squad for the 2019 T20 Inter-Insular Cup against Guernsey.
 He made his Twenty20 International (T20I) debut for Jersey against Guernsey on 31 May 2019.
 The same month, he was named in Jersey's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.
 He played in Jersey's third match of the Regional Finals, against Norway, on 16 June 2019.

 Sumerauer was a member of the Jersey squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In November 2019, he was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Jersey against Uganda, on 2 December 2019.

 In October 2021, Sumerauer was named in Jersey's T20I squad for the Regional Final of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.
 In June 2022, he was named in Jersey's squad for the 2022 Uganda Cricket World Cup Challenge League B tournament.
-On 21 June 2022, in Jersey's match against Italy, Sumerauer took his first five-wicket haul in List A cricket, with 6/32.
+On 20 May 2022, he made his maiden T20I half-century, scoring 54 not out from 32 balls against Guernsey in the opening match of that year's Inter-Insular Series On 21 June 2022, in Jersey's match against Italy, Sumerauer took his first five-wicket haul in List A cricket, with 6/32.

 In March 2023, he was named in Jersey's squad for the 2023 Cricket World Cup Qualifier Play-off.
 He made his One Day International (ODI) debut on 27 March 2023, for Jersey against Canada in that tournament.

 In September 2024, Sumerauer was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya.

 Sumerauer was named the tournament Most Valuable Player as his club, Farmers, won the 2025 T10 European Cricket League, scoring 90 not out in their semi-final win over Skanderborg and then hitting 35 off 13 balls in the final as the Jersey team defeated Roma.

 He was included in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final.

+Sumerauer was named in the Jersey squad for the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus.
+He took 4/21 in his team's first group stage match against Switzerland in a nine-wicket win.
+In their second group game against the hosts Cyprus, Sumerauer was named man-of-the-match after top scoring with 43 and taking 3/29 as Jersey won by nine-wickets.